deliveroo/deliveroo.engineering/_posts/2016-09-24-optimising-session-key-storage.md

 end
 ```

-We also need the opposite method to find a session we've previously stored using the [`get`](http://redis.io/commands/GET) method to grab all the key data.
+We also need the opposite method to find a session we've previously stored using the [`get`](http://redis.io/commands/GET) method to fetch the key data.

 ```ruby
 def self.find(id)